 Long gone are the days when tuk tuks were a cheap, easy and reliable way to get around the city.
-They are now at least the same price as an air conditioned and more comfortable taxi, if not more.
-Because of the fact that it is almost impossible to find one that wont try and rip you off you with any one of the popular scams or see you as a tourist to milk for money and instantly quote you 5 or 10 times the real price for a ride (they don’t have meters), then they are essentially now just a tourist attraction that are only useful for a one time experience to say you have ridden one.
+They are now at least the same price as an air conditioned and more comfortable taxi, if not more, and they will often avoid locals and make a beeline for tourists, because of the fact that it is almost impossible to find one that wont try and rip you off you with any one of the popular scams or see you as a tourist to milk for money and instantly quote you 5 or 10 times the real price for a ride (they don’t have meters), then they are essentially now just a tourist attraction that are only useful for a one time experience to say you have ridden one.

 What can you do about it?

 If it is your first time in Bangkok then by all means take a short journey in one just for the experience and swallow the fact you have just paid at least double for the ride, after all they are genuinely a lot of fun and pretty much synonymous with travelling in Bangkok, but other than that just ignore them and find alternative transport instead.

 Tourists Are Seen As A Walking ATM.